fbpx

 Information

 The project was a collaboration between Malmö Konsthall, the Disability Support Office of Malmö City and MKB housing company.
-The project leaders from Malmö Konsthall were Lucy Smalley and Antje Nilsson.

 Close-up of cast artwork - a large rectangle with various shapes in it.

-One of the artworks is a glyfossil – a new word sprung from the process – it is a combination of fossil and hieroglyf.
+One of the artworks is a “glyfossil” – a new word sprung from the process.
+It is a combination of “fossil” and “hieroglyf”.

 A man stands in front of a house wall wearing a red jacket and hat.
 He stretches his arm towards a piece of art on the house wall.